richsoni/www-richsoni.com/_posts/2016-02-24-memorizing-songs.md

 Its also exciting when you have a new song to perform.
 But, you cannot really engage the song until you know it.

-I memorise lyrics by using two different methods.
+I memorize lyrics by using two different methods.
 The first, and my primary method is *Eyes Open/Eyes Closed*.

 ## 4x